-Risk factors relating to the Certificates
+Risk factors relating to the Notes

-The terms of the Certificates may be modified or waived without the consent of all the Certificateholders.
-The Conditions contain provisions for calling meetings of Certificateholders to consider matters affecting their interests generally and for the passing of written resolutions of Certificateholders without the need for a meeting.
+The terms of the Notes may be modified or waived without the consent of all the Noteholders.
+The Conditions contain provisions for calling meetings of Noteholders to consider matters affecting their interests generally and for the passing of written resolutions of Noteholders without the need for a meeting.
 Such provisions are commonly referred to as "collective action clauses".
-These provisions permit defined majorities to bind all Certificateholders including Certificateholders who did not attend and vote at the relevant meeting or sign the relevant written resolution and Certificateholders who voted in a manner contrary to the majority.
+These provisions permit defined majorities to bind all Noteholders including Noteholders who did not attend and vote at the relevant meeting or sign the relevant written resolution and Noteholders who voted in a manner contrary to the majority.

-In the future, the Issuer and the Government may issue securities which contain collective action clauses in the same form as the collective action clauses in the Conditions.
-If this occurs, the Certificates could be capable of aggregation with any such future securities, meaning that a defined majority of the holders of such securities (when taken in the aggregate) would be able to bind all holders of all the relevant aggregated series of securities, including the Certificates.
+In the future, the Issuer may issue debt securities which contain collective action clauses in the same form as the collective action clauses in the Conditions.
+If this occurs, the Notes could be capable of aggregation with any such future debt securities, meaning that a defined majority of the holders of such debt securities (when taken in the aggregate) would be able to bind all holders of all the relevant aggregated series of debt securities, including the Notes.

-Any modification or actions relating to any Reserved Matter (as defined in the Conditions), including in respect of payments and other important terms, may be made (a) to the Certificates with the consent of the holders of 75 per cent of the aggregate face amount of the outstanding Certificates, and (b) to multiple series of securities which may be issued by the Issuer (including the Certificates) or the Government, as the case may be, with the consent of both (i) the holders of at least two thirds of the aggregate face amount of all outstanding securities being aggregated and (ii) the holders of at least 50 per cent in aggregate face amount of the outstanding securities of each series being aggregated.
-In addition, under certain circumstances, including the satisfaction of the Uniformly Applicable condition (as more particularly described in the Conditions), any such modification or action relating to any Reserved Matter may be made to multiple series of the Issuer's securities (including the Certificates) or the Government's securities, as the case may be, with the consent of 75 per cent of the aggregate face amount of the outstanding securities of all affected series, without requiring a particular percentage of the holders of any individual affected securities to vote in favour of or approve any proposed modification or action.
-Any modification or action proposed by the Issuer, or the Government as the case may be, may, as the option of the Issuer or the Government, as the case may be, be made in respect of certain series of securities only and, for the avoidance of doubt, the collective action provisions may be used for different groups of two or more securities simultaneously.
-At the time of any proposed modification or action, the Issuer or the Government, as the case may be, will be obliged, inter alia, to specify which method or methods of aggregation will be used by the Issuer or the Government, as the case may be.
+Any modification or actions relating to any Reserved Matter (as defined in the Conditions), including in respect of payments and other important terms, may be made (a) to the Notes with the consent of the holders of 75 per cent of the aggregate principal amount of the outstanding Notes, and (b) to multiple series of debt securities which may be issued by the Issuer (including the Notes) with the consent of both (i) the holders of at least two thirds of the aggregate principal amount of all outstanding debt securities being aggregated and (ii) the holders of at least 50 per cent in aggregate principal amount of the outstanding debt securities of each series being aggregated.
+In addition, under certain circumstances, including the satisfaction of the Uniformly Applicable condition (as more particularly described in the Conditions), any such modification or action relating to any Reserved Matter may be made to multiple series of the Issuer's debt securities (including the Notes) with the consent of 75 per cent of the aggregate principal amount of the outstanding debt securities of all affected series, without requiring a particular percentage of the holders of any individual affected debt securities to vote in favour of or approve any proposed modification or action.
+Any modification or action proposed by the Issuer may, as the option of the Issuer, be made in respect of certain series of the Issuer's debt securities only and, for the avoidance of doubt, the collective action provisions may be used for different groups of two or more debt securities simultaneously.
+At the time of any proposed modification or action, the Issuer will be obliged, inter alia, to specify which method or methods of aggregation will be used by the Issuer.

-There is therefore a risk that the Conditions may be amended, modified or waived in circumstances whereby the holders of securities voting in favour of or signing a written resolution in respect of an amendment, modification or waiver may be holders of different series of securities and, as such, the majority of Certificateholders would not necessarily have voted in favour of or signed a written resolution in respect of such amendment, modification or waiver.
-In addition, there is a risk that the provisions allowing for aggregation across multiple series of securities may make the Certificates less attractive to purchasers in the secondary market on the occurrence of a Dissolution Event or in a distress situation.
+There is therefore a risk that the Conditions may be amended, modified or waived in circumstances whereby the holders of debt securities voting in favour of or signing a written resolution in respect of an amendment, modification or waiver may be holders of different series of debt securities and, as such, the majority of Noteholders would not necessarily have voted in favour of or signed a written resolution in respect of such amendment, modification or waiver.
+In addition, there is a risk that the provisions allowing for aggregation across multiple series of debt securities may make the Notes less attractive to purchasers in the secondary market on the occurrence of an Event of Default or in a distress situation.